 Additionally, states aren't the only entities moving to dismantle practice barriers.
 In May, the U.S. Department of Veteran Affairs (VA)issued a proposal that would “permit full practice authority of all VA advanced practice registered nurses (APRNs) when they are acting within the scope of their VA employment.”

 Communication and Collaboration in the Future

-Health care leaders from nursing and medicine agree that there should be more conversations addressing the independence of NPs.
-Both sides agree that the NP role is vital to the health and delivery of medical care in this nation, but neither can agree on the best way to achieve the goal.
+Health care leaders from nursing and medicine fields agree that there should be more conversations addressing the independence of NPs.
+Both sides concur that the NP role is vital to the health and delivery of medical care in this nation, but neither can agree on the best way to achieve the goal.
 As both sides hold strongly to their convictions, there is sure to be more debate — and potentially more autonomy — for Nurse Practitioners.